 Only H-share companies with a primary listing on the main board of SEKH are eligible to be included in the HSCE Index.
 In addition, to be eligible for selection in the HSCE Index, a stock: (1) should be listed for at least one month by the review cut-off date; and (2) must satisfy the turnover screening requirements.
 Stocks that are already included in the HSCE Index must have a turnover velocity of at least 0.10% for at least 10 out of the past 12 months.
 In the case that an existing stock fails the turnover requirements, each failing month will be examined.
-If the aggregate turnover in a failing month is among the top 90% of the total market, the stock will nonetheless satisfy the turnover requirements.
+If the aggregate turnover in a failing month is among the top 90% of the total market, the stock will nonetheless satisfy the turnover requirements for that particular month, and the month can be considered in determining if a stock passes the overall turnover requirements.
 To be added to the HSCE Index, a stock must have a turnover velocity of at least 0.10% for at least 10 out of the past 12 months and for each of the most recent three months.
 Turnover velocity is calculated by dividing the median of the daily traded shares during a specific calendar month by the free float-adjusted issued shares at the end of that month.